Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Chrysler 300 Insurance
+How to Find the Best Cheap Chrysler 300 Insurance

-The following is a quick rundown of the primary concepts that were covered in the charts and tables above.
+The list below is a quick review of the data covered in the charts and tables above.

-- Teens are expensive to insure, with premiums being up to $437 each month if full coverage is purchased
+- Teenagers are the costliest to insure, as much as $437 per month if full coverage is purchased

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.